Across the Cook Strait

 After successfully negotiating a series of residential streets, we drove into Wellington and parked in a public parking spot near Te Papa, the Museum of New Zealand, which was something we wanted to check out in the short time we had left on the North Island.

 Te Papa is really a great museum.
 It offers free admission and has a lot of information about New Zealand: history, culture, geography (great earthquake exhibit), and flora and fauna.
-We spent a few hours exploring the exhibits before we had to get back into the camper and drive a few kilometers to the Interislander Ferry.
+We spent a few hours exploring the exhibits before we had to get back into the camper and drive a few kilometers to the Interislander ferry.

-This is the one portion of the trip that Samantha didn't book herself—and, well, it was booked wrong.
+This is the one portion of the trip that Samantha didn't book herself — and, well, it was booked wrong.

 The Interislander, ready to depart.